 QSC devices are a little bit expensive compared to other manufacturing brands, below are different price ranges for QSC devices:

 Turbosound is not so costly for the type of device they produce, they are more affordable than some other audio manufacturers.

 Here are some price ranges for different products by Turbosound.

 QSC Space Requirements

 There are different kinds of QSC devices of various sizes and shapes.
 You have to put your available space into consideration before getting any devices.
-Although most QSC devices have a stand or hanger which can be used to place the devices at any convenient place.
+Most QSC devices have a stand or hanger that can be used to place the devices at any convenient place.

 Turbosound Space Requirements